10 Tips to Protect Seniors from Being Scammed

 Scams are based on fear and urgency.
 Always take a little extra time to think it through and evaluate the legitimacy of what you are being asked to do.

-2. Avoid odd payment types
+2. Avoid odd payment types.

-3. Notice threatening behavior
+3. Notice threatening behavior.

-4. Be suspicious of fake caller IDs
+4. Be suspicious of fake caller IDs.

-5. Be cautious of impersonation
+5. Be cautious of impersonation.

-6. Do not reveal personal information
+6. Do not reveal personal information.

-7. Avoid suspicious links
+7. Avoid suspicious links.

 Don’t click on links in unsolicited emails, texts, or social media messages.

-8. Ask a friend or family member
+8. Ask a trusted friend or family member, or your financial institution.

-9. Add extra security to your accounts
+9. Add extra security to your accounts and monitor your credit.

 Blog Topics